 How do I apply for housing in one of Chicago House's facilities?

 You may call us at 773.248.5200 and ask for a housing application.
-You may also download a Residential Housing Application and mail it to us at the address listed on the application packet.
+You may also download a Housing Application and mail it to us at the address listed on the application packet.
 After the application is received and processed, you will be interviewed.
 Information on how to apply for Scattered-Site Housing may be found here.Am I eligible?Each of Chicago House’s four supportive housing facilities has its own eligibility requirements.
 To learn what these requirement are, you may call us at 773.248.5200.How much does it cost?Residents pay 30% of their income as rent.
-However, if a resident has no income, he or she pays no rent.Where is the housing located?Our four housing facilities are located in Uptown, Edgewater, and West Town.
+However, if a resident has no income, he or she pays no rent.Where is the housing located?Our three housing facilities are located in Uptown, Edgewater, and West Town.